 Two members of the IMPRESS Board, Walter Merricks CBE and David Robinson, sit on the Appointment Panel.

 Appointment Panel Members

-Caroline Instance MCIPD (Chair) was appointed Chief Executive of Opra in 1996, after 18 years in human resources, to set up the UK’s first statutory regulator for pensions.
+Caroline Instance MCIPD (Vice-chair) was appointed Chief Executive of Opra in 1996, after 18 years in human resources, to set up the UK’s first statutory regulator for pensions.
 From 2002 to 2011 she was CEO of the two UK professional bodies for actuaries.
 She facilitated improvement to their self-regulatory mechanisms and assisted in the merger of the bodies and development of a new Privy Council Charter.
 She is currently a Non Executive Director of Omnilife, a trustee of Age UK West Sussex, Brighton & Hove and Chairman of Thakeham Parish Council.